Amsterdam/design-system/CONTRIBUTING.md

 Also follow our [CSS](./packages/css/documentation/coding-conventions.md) and [React](./packages/react/documentation/coding-conventions.md) coding conventions.

-### Aligning with design/UX
+### Aligning with UX design

 You can find the most up-to-date documentation on design and UX in the Storybook in this repository.

-If you want to add a component, first check if it’s already included in our [Figma Library](<https://www.figma.com/file/ORa7CBIooPgZj6HsEPBxNR/Design-bibliotheek-(gepubliceerd)?node-id=149%3A1324&t=Ud6eZytawJYnLlyi-0>).
+If you want to add a component, first check if it’s already included in our [Figma Library](https://www.figma.com/design/9IGm6IdPUYizBNGsUnueBd).

 If there is no design, or if you have questions about an existing design, please contact <designsystem@amsterdam.nl>.